 Current ISO Ratings

-- LFRA FPSA (Fire Protection Service Area): PPC rating of 2 – This rating applies to all areas within five (5) road miles of an LFRA fire station AND within 1,000 feet of a fire hydrant.
+- LFRA FPSA (Fire Protection Service Area): PPC rating of Class 2 – This rating applies to all structures within five (5) road miles of an LFRA fire station AND within 1,000 feet of a fire hydrant.

 Interactive ISO Ratings Map

 Click here to view an interactive map of the ISO ratings for the Loveland Fire Rescue Authority.

 The map should open in a separate window, but it may take several seconds to load.
 You can then click on the “I Want To” button to utilize the various interactive functions to explore the map and change layers.
 To search for a specific address to see where it is within the map, scroll down the left sidebar and click on the “Search Address” button.
 A color-coded key lists the various ISO ratings for the various areas of the map is also located in the left sidebar.